 Capital structure and debt management

-In general, every business needs to understand its own capital structure and how it can be managed to optimize return on investment for your members.
+In general, every business needs to understand its own capital structure and how it can be managed to optimize return on investment for its members.
 You can evaluate it by looking at your debt-to-equity ratio, which shows the ratio between capital invested by the owners and the funds provided by lenders and other creditors, i.e., how much of your business is financed through debt and how much is financed through equity.
 Note: A best practice is to annually review your debt and interest terms for opportunities that optimize your debt structure to meet your cash needs.

-In conversation recently one owner was questioned about the interest rate their company was paying on their primary loan.
+In a conversation recently one owner was questioned about the interest rate their company was paying on their primary loan.
 Prompted to analyze it, they found that with little work and no cash they could easily refinance this source of capital, resulting in lower monthly payments and savings to the business of over $10,000 in reduced interest expense over the life of the loan.

-Good capital structure does not mean that your business has no debt.
-It means that you are managing the risks and benefits of available capital and optimizing member benefit.
+A good capital structure does not mean that your business has no debt.
+It means that you are managing the risks and benefits of available capital and optimizing member benefits.
 Any time the debt-to-equity ratio is less than 1:1, there will almost always be a large cash balance.
 Is there a way for you to invest excess working capital in your growth, your future, and/or your mission?
 How much can you invest without putting your current business at risk?
 These are only some of the important questions you will want to ask yourself.
-Engaging with your CPA’s can assist you in detecting and answering questions that facilitate your understanding of risk so that you can protect and leverage your company’s assets with more confidence.
+Engaging with your Accountant can assist you in detecting and answering questions that facilitate your understanding of risk so that you can protect and leverage your company’s assets with more confidence.

 Owners have a role in investing in their company’s future.
 Developing ways for them to invest in the business can build less-expensive sources of capital for the business.
 It can also contribute to company profitability by decreasing the amount of interest paid through higher loan rates.
 And it can deliver interest to business owners instead of outside lenders.
 Larger net profits for the owners can deliver larger patronage dividends to stockholders in good years.